Arm-Examples/CMSIS-Zephyr/README.md

   .venv\Scripts\activate.bat
   ```

   Once activated your shell will be prefixed with (.venv).
-The virtual environment can be deactivated at any time by running deactivate.
+The virtual environment can be deactivated at any time by

-> [!Note]
-> Remember to activate the virtual environment every time you start working.
+  running deactivate.

 - Install west: